Skakarla2023/java-fundamentals/03_Core_APIs/introduction.md

 **java.math**:

-- This package provides packages for performing `mathematical` operations such as `pow`, `sqrt` etc.
+- This package provides methods and classes for performing `mathematical` operations such as `pow`, `sqrt` etc.

 ```java
 import java.math.*;